-“The Library of Congress,” a 20-minute motion picture from the 1940s, is blessed with a special mojo.
-It is not only a loving homage to the Library, rich with Hollywood production values, but it is also associated with a few significant nodes in history: World War II, the creation of the Library’s motion picture archives and the population of cyberspace with cultural treasure.
+“The Library of Congress,” a 20-minute motion picture from the 1940s, is not only a loving homage to the Library, rich with Hollywood production values, but it is also associated with a few significant nodes in history: World War II, the creation of the Library’s motion picture archives and the population of cyberspace with cultural treasure.

 The motion picture is a pleasure to watch.
 It has great dignity and pride, despite a few outdated stylistic touches and narrative statements, and it attempts to convey the Library’s significance, its roots in American history and its reach into international collections.

-It unfolds through a voice-over narration by actor Ralph Bellamy and a moving camera that wanders the ornate Jefferson building, panning through the Great Hall and the reading room.
-From there the motion picture drifts through the halls, stacks and exhibition halls.
-The Declaration of Independence, Bill of Rights and Constitution are featured (they’ve since been moved to the National Archives), as are the Guttenberg bible and rare Beethoven and Mozart manuscripts.
+It unfolds through a voice-over narration by actor Ralph Bellamy as a camera wanders the ornate Jefferson building, panning through the Great Hall and the reading room.
+From there the camera drifts through the halls, stacks and exhibition halls.
+The Declaration of Independence, the Bill of Rights and the Constitution are featured (they’ve since been moved to the National Archives), as are the Guttenberg bible and rare Beethoven and Mozart manuscripts.

 The American Folklife Center collections are represented by two unique outdoor field-recording moments.
 The first is the recording of blues musicians Sonny Terry and Brownie McGhee performing “Red River Blues.”
 In the second field recording, Woody Guthrie performs “Ranger’s Command.”
 The audio from the field recordings is shown being cut directly to disks.